 Taken together, our empirical evidence is consistent with the view that the growth of sustainable investing and the resulting price pressure on high sustainability stocks has caused stocks of firms with good sustainability performance to increase in value.
 In other words, stronger investor preferences for sustainability caused institutional investors to place larger bets and exercise price pressure on high sustainability stocks, resulting in a positive sustainability pricing effect.
-These results reconcile various findings in the literature as to why high-sustainability stocks have increased in value and subsequently earn lower returns, while low-sustainability stocks bear more risks and earn higher returns in the cross-section (e.g., Hong and Kacperczyk 2009).
-Dynamically, the increase in value for high-sustainability stocks benefited institutional investors that had good sustainability footprints to start with.
-These findings have important practical implications for the future performance of investors who are only starting to invest sustainably now, as our analysis highlights that such strategies might under-perform going forward, mainly because high sustainability stocks are already trading at a premium today.
+These results potentially reconcile various findings in the literature as to why highsustainability stocks have increased in value and subsequently earn lower returns, while lowsustainability stocks bear more risks and earn higher returns in the cross section (e.g., Hong and Kacperczyk, 2009).
+Dynamically, the increase in value for high-sustainability stocks benefited institutional investors that had good sustainability footprints to start with and might reconcile why a possible wedge between expected and realized returns for sustainable investment portfolios exists (Pastor, Stambaugh, and Taylor, 2020).
+Our findings also carry important practical implications for the future performance of investors who are only starting to invest sustainably now, as our analysis highlights that such strategies might under-perform going forward, mainly because high sustainability stocks are already trading at a premium today.

-We believe that this study also makes several important contributions to the academic literature.
+We believe that this study makes several important contributions to the academic literature.
 First, to the best of our knowledge, this study is the first to propose measures that systematically quantify the environmental, social, and aggregate sustainability of 13F institutional investors' stock portfolios.
-Second, we contribute to the debate on the link between risk-adjusted investment performance and sustainability (see, for instance, Geczy, Stambaugh, and Levin, 2005) by showing that better sustainability is associated with better risk-adjusted investment performance through a price pressure channel.
-While prior evidence of pricing effects of sustainability exists at the firm level (e.g., Flammer, 2015 or Krüger, 2015), we have mixed knowledge of these effects at the institutional investor portfolio-level.
-Given the economic importance of institutional investors, their effects on prices (e.g., Coval and Stafford, 2007, Basak and Pavlova, 2013), and the trends related to sustainable investing, it is important to understand how the two are intertwined and isolate the consequences for institutional investors' performance.
+Second, we contribute to the debate on the link between risk-adjusted investment performance and sustainability (see, for instance, Geczy, Stambaugh, and Levin, 2005; Pastor, Stambaugh, and Taylor, 2020; Pedersen, Fitzgibbons, and Pomorski, 2020) by showing that better sustainability is associated with better risk-adjusted investment performance through a price pressure channel.
+While prior evidence of pricing effects of sustainability exists at the firm-level (e.g., Flammer, 2015 or Krüger, 2015), we have mixed knowledge of these effects at the institutional investor portfolio-level.
+Given the economic importance of institutional investors, their effects on prices (e.g., Coval and Stafford, 2007; Basak and Pavlova, 2013), and the trends related to sustainable investing, it is important to understand how the two are intertwined and isolate the consequences for institutional investors' portfolio performance.
+We contribute importantly to the literature by providing empirical evidence consistent with the insights of a growing set of papers on the theoretical and asset pricing foundations of sustainable investing (e.g., Pastor, Stambaugh, and Taylor, 2020; Pedersen, Fitzgibbons, and Pomorski, 2020).
+For instance, our evidence is consistent with one of the mechanisms highlighted in the model of Pastor, Stambaugh, and Taylor (2020), which stipulates that if investor interest in ESG strengthens unexpectedly and sufficiently, sustainable investing can outperform.
+In addition, we explore the empirical consequence of the increasingly widespread adoption of ESG, which constitutes an important ingredient in the analysis of Pedersen, Fitzgibbons, and Pomorski (2020), who develop an ESG-efficient frontier.
+Consistent with our evidence, Pedersen, Fitzgibbons, and Pomorski (2020) also show that an increase in the proportion of ESG-motivated investors drives up the prices of high-ESG stocks.